mglev1n/locusplotr/README.md

 association study results with linkage disequilibrium data to create regional association plots surrounding a locus of interest using the `gg_locusplot` function.
-In the background, this package uses a function `ld_extract_locuszoom` to query the University of Michigan LocusZoom API (<https://portaldev.sph.umich.edu/>) to obtain linkage disequilibrium data for a genetic variant and genomic region of interest.
+In the background, this package uses a function named `ld_extract_locuszoom` to query the University of Michigan LocusZoom API (<https://portaldev.sph.umich.edu/>) to obtain linkage disequilibrium data for a genetic variant and genomic region of interest.
 The `gg_locusplot` function allows the user to provide GWAS summary statistics for a region of interest and a reference variant, and will 1) use the `ld_extract_locuszoom` function to obtain LD information and 2) return a ggplot object with a regional association plot.

 ## Installation